ourownstory/bike_share_analysis/README.md

 # Bay Area Bike Share - Spatio-Temporal Analysis and Interactive Map

 This repo contains two challenges and their solutions.
+For details, read the challenge description in the two subfolders.

 ## Motivation